 Azithromycin is a macrolide-type antibiotic that is used to treat moderate acne.
 It is also used to treat bacterial infections by stopping the growth of bacteria.
 It is often prescribed to treat urinary tract infections and some sexually transmitted diseases.
 Azithromycin is not intended for older women who have a history of heart problems or women who are pregnant or breastfeeding.
-Don’t worry, if Azithromycin is not for you, one of our Nurx™ healthcare providers can help you find a better option.

-How Does Azithromycin Work?
+- How Does Azithromycin Work?

-What Precautions Should I Take Before Beginning Azithromycin?
+- What Precautions Should I Take Before Beginning Azithromycin?

 Frequent use of antibiotics can lead to Clostridium difficile which is a type of bacterial resistance disease.
 Prolonged exposure to antibiotics can also lead to oral thrush and yeast infections.
 You can avoid long-term problems by discussing your use of antibiotics with your doctor or a Nurx™ healthcare professional before taking Azithromycin.

 An allergic reaction to Azithromycin is also rare but possible.
 Stop use immediately if you notice a lasting fever, lymph node swelling, rash, itching, dizziness, or difficulty breathing.
 Azithromycin may also affect your heart rhythm.
 Be sure to inform your doctor if you have a health history of heart problems or low levels of potassium or magnesium.

 - Are There Any Known Side Effects of Azithromycin?